jbmilgrom/blogg/src/post/fp-advantages-synopsis.md

 ---
-title: Quick Synopsis of the Paradigmatic Advantages of Functional Programming
+title: Paradigmatic Advantages of Functional Programming
 date: 2023-05-22
 tags: post
 layout: layouts/post.liquid
 ---

-Excerpted from [Functional Programming and the Semantics of Change, State & Time](/post/functional-programming-and-identity-state-and-time/) because sometimes 100 words is worth a 1000. {.introductory-caveat}
+Excerpted from [Functional Programming and the Semantics of Change, State & Time](/post/functional-programming-and-identity-state-and-time/) because sometimes 100 words are worth a 1000. {.introductory-caveat}

 There are many advantages to functional programming.
 Programs that deal with mutation are “drastically more difficult” to reason about than ones that do not.